 Setup Chat Interface

 Navigate to the Admin section -> My Company tab and scroll to the Chat section and click the Edit Chat Properties link.
-Here you can upload your “Online and Offline” buttons, as well as a side banner image.

 Simply copy and paste this code to your site and that’s it!
+You can also test your chat by clicking the “Test” button.

 If you are using TeamSupport’s chat in an environment where the users are already logged into your application or otherwise known (note: See our documentation on Single Sign On to learn more about how to tightly integrate TeamSupport into your application), you can pass parameters to the chat interface.